Kao the Kangaroo: Mystery of the Volcano: Development and release

-Kao the Kangaroo: Mystery of the Volcano was released in Poland on December 2, 2005.
-The game was re-released alongside the original Kao the Kangaroo and Kao the Kangaroo: Round 2, in a collection called "The World of Kao the Kangaroo" (Polish: Świat Kangurka Kao), on November 17, 2006.
-Years later, alongside the original Kao the Kangaroo and Kao the Kangaroo: Round 2 were added to GOG.com in February 2021.
-The game was added to Steam, on 27 April 2023.
+The game was announced on October 31, 2005, and released by Cenega, in Poland on December 2.
+It was later published in Russia by 1C Company, on December 15, 2006, and in Australia by N3V Games, on June 21, 2007.
+It was first re-released in Poland as a compilation, alongside the original Kao the Kangaroo and Kao the Kangaroo: Round 2, in a collection called The World of Kao the Kangaroo (Note: Polish: Świat Kangurka Kao) on November 17, 2006.
+Years later, alongside the two aforementioned instalments of the series, it was added to GOG.com on February 15, 2021, and on April 27, 2023, on Steam.

 Reception

-Daniel Kazek of GRY-Online.pl praised the graphics and difficulty but criticized its camera and short length.
+Kao the Kangaroo: Mystery of the Volcano received mixed reviews upon release.
+Daniel Kazek of Gry-Online praised the graphics and difficulty but criticized its camera and short length.